General Insurance

 Does divorce automatically remove my ex-spouse from my life insurance?

 It depends on the policy type.
 State law may automatically revoke a former spouse’s beneficiary status on individual policies, but federal law governs employer-sponsored plans and does not apply automatic revocation.
+The U.S. Supreme Court confirmed this in Egelhoff v.
+Egelhoff.
 You must update the beneficiary designation form directly with the insurer to ensure the change takes effect.

 What is a life event insurance review and how long does it take?